Be dingo-safe! on K'gari (Fraser Island)

 Do not run.
 Running or jogging can trigger a negative dingo interaction

-People jogging and running on Fraser Island have been threatened and bitten by dingoes.
+People jogging and running on K'gari have been threatened and bitten by dingoes.
 Avoid jogging and running as it can attract and excite dingo attention, and trigger a negative interaction.

 Camp in fenced areas when possible